MAT2500 – Geometry

-- know the different rigid motions in Euclidean spaces and the symmetries of the plane and can analyse and compute them in specific instances;
+- know the different rigid motions in Euclidean spaces and the symmetries of the plane and can analyze and compute them in specific instances

 - can give a written presentation of a selected geometric topic in the form of a project assignment.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 In addition to fulfilling the Higher Education Entrance Qualification, applicants have to meet the following special admission requirements:

 Mathematics R1 (or Mathematics S1 and S2) + R2

 And in addition one of these:

 Information technology (1+2)

 The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies (in Norwegian).